Dararith-ux/Motor-parking-system/README.md

    ```
 5. Or You can run it directly in text editor like Intellij, Eclipse, or VS code.
    - First run Register.java to register students into the register.txt
    - Secondly, assuming that students arrive school and we are securities, have to check in there ID.
-When the ID is input, it should approve access or deny unless their ID is registered or matched with the ID in the register.txt
+When the ID is input, it should approve access or deny unless their ID is registered or matched with the ID in the `register.txt`
    - Moving on to the time that the students leave school, they will be asked for their ID.
-Again, the ID is input and compare with the ID store in the check_in.txt.
+Again, the ID is input and compare with the ID store in the `check_in.txt`.
 If the ID exists in check_in.txt meaning that the students come to school and approve check out.
-The data will be stored in check_out.txt. *Note** : we are not yet implementing a method that prevent the student from checkin or checkout multiple times.
+The data will be stored in `check_out.txt`. *Note** : we are not yet implementing a method that prevent the student from checkin or checkout multiple times.
 We plan to develop it in the future.

 ---